|

 indentation.

-mm normally places vertical space before and after the
+mm normally places blank lines before and after the

 display.
-Set register Ds to “0” to suppress it.
+Set register Ds to 0 to suppress these.

 Caption an equation.
-A caption comprises the string Capec
+The caption consists of the string

-the register Ec, punctuation configured by the register Of,
+stored in the register Ec, punctuation configured by the

-then title (if any).
-Use the af request to configure Ec's
+register Of, then title (if any).
+Use the af request to

-number format. override and flag alter the equation number
+configure Ec's number format. override and flag alter the

-as follows.
-Omitting flag and specifying 0 in its place
+equation number as follows.
+Omitting flag and specifying 0

 [1mflag[24m Effect